yusufTopal/yusufTopal/README.md

 - 👋 Hi, I’m @yusufTopal
 - 👀 I’m interested in software development and test automation
 - 🌱 I’m currently learning frameworks to test web applications.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach via [LinkedIn](https://www.linkedin.com/in/yusuf-topal)

 <!---
 yusufTopal/yusufTopal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.